Read this introduction to the WordPress plugin feature with information on installing and activating the booking plugin.

 Unlike our Booking Widget integration method, the WordPress-based booking widget requires the installation of a plugin.

-The two methods yield similar results, but by installing the WordPress plugin, you avoid a complicated mass of code and are able to make changes to your website URL without needing to edit any code on your webpage.
+The two methods yield similar results, but by installing the WordPress plugin, you avoid a complicated mass of code and can make changes to your website URL without needing to edit any code on your webpage.

-If you've used WordPress before, then you're probably familiar with the process of finding plugins and installing them on your server.
+If you've used WordPress before, you are probably familiar with the process of finding plugins and installing them on your server.
 If not, then don't panic!
 It's very easy to do and takes just a few moments to complete.

 In the following steps, we show you exactly how to do this with just a few clicks of the mouse.